Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 - Neck radiation can increase the later risk for underactive thyroid (hypothyroidism) and for thyroid cancer.

 - Radiation to the head and neck may also increase the risk for stroke.
-Some research suggests that adults who survived childhood Hodgkin disease have a 4 times higher risk of having a stroke than healthy people.
+Some research suggests that adults who survived childhood HD have a 4 times higher risk of having a stroke than healthy people.

-Relapsed or resistant Hodgkin disease is sometimes treated with high-dose chemotherapy followed by stem cell transplantation.
+Relapsed or resistant HD is sometimes treated with high-dose chemotherapy followed by stem cell transplantation.
 This approach allows a person to receive higher doses of chemotherapy than could normally be used.

 Transplantation involves removal and replacement of stem cells, which are produced in the bone marrow.
 Stem cells are the early forms for all blood cells in the body (including red, white, and immune cells).
 Intensive cancer treatments harm stem cells as well as cancer cells, and so the healthy stem cells must be replaced by transplanting them.

-For Hodgkin disease, the most common type of transplant is an autologous procedure, using the person's own stem cells.
-An allogeneic transplant, using cells from a donor, is more risky for people with Hodgkin disease and is generally used only when an autologous transplant has failed.
+For HD, the most common type of transplant is an autologous procedure, using the person's own stem cells.
+An allogeneic transplant, using cells from a donor, is more risky for people with HD and is generally used only when an autologous transplant has failed.
 Allogeneic transplants are sometimes used as treatments for non-Hodgkin lymphoma.
 They have a greater risk than autologous transplants for complications such as graft-versus-host disease.

 Stem cells must first be collected in one of the following ways: